eavdmeer/noarch-sqlite3/README.md

 ## Features

 This module allows you to interact with the `sqlite3` binary installed on your system to access SQLite databases.
 It is 100% JavaScript.
-This will entirely elaviate binary dependencies such as for the [sqlite3] and [better-sqlite] modules.
+This will entirely eleviate binary dependencies such as for the [sqlite3] and [better-sqlite] modules.

 > Caveat: Beware that, unlike with [sqlite3], you do **not** have a connection to the database by creating a `Database` object!
 Transactions **must** be run in a single `run()` or `exec()` command!
 Every query you run will be automatically preceded by `PRAGMA` commands to set busy timeout and enable foreign keys.